-Requires an LP360 Drone, LP360 Land Basic or LP360 Land Standard license.
+Requires a TrueView One Lite Annual Processing, LP360 Drone or LP360 Land Basic or higher license.

 All TrueView sensors write their various data streams to a standard file folder structure called a “Cycle.”
 The original meaning of cycle was an on/off cycle of the sensor.
 It is possible to have multiple collections (flights, in the case of a drone) in a single Cycle so it is not necessarily correct to think of cycle as being synonymous with a flight.

-How to Import a Cycle File
+How to Import a Cycle, Mission, or Flight Data

-- The first step is to select how the cycle will be imported.
+- The first step is to select how the Cycle will be imported.
 There are three Import Mode options on the Import Settings page:

 -